getlogbook/logbook/docs/features.rst

     levels are not supported, instead we strongly recommend using logging subclasses or log processors that inject tagged information into the log record for this purpose.
+-   :pep:`8` naming and code style.

 Advantages over Logging
 -----------------------

-If properly configured, Logbook's logging calls will be very cheap and provide a great performance improvement over the standard library's logging module.
-While we are not quite there yet, there will be some further performance improvements in the upcoming versions.
+If properly configured, Logbook's logging calls will be very cheap and provide a great performance improvement over an equivalent configuration of the standard library's logging module.
+While for some parts we are not quite at performance we desire, there will be some further performance improvements in the upcoming versions.

 It also supports the ability to inject additional information for all logging calls happening in a specific thread or for the whole application.